ComposioHQ/composio/js/examples/portfolio-generator/readme.md

 ## How it works

-This Agent powered by Composio generates a portfolio website code and guides you on how to setup the portfolio website.
+This Agent powered by Composio generates a portfolio website code and guides you on how to set up the portfolio website.